Tottenham Hotspur Stadium in London, home of Tottenham Hotspur FC

 Stay in King's Cross or Shoreditch for the best combination of easy stadium access and excellent restaurants/bars.
 The Victoria Line from Tottenham Hale runs frequently, making central London very accessible.

-For the complete North London football experience, consider the Islington/Angel area - you can visit both Tottenham and Arsenal's stadiums easily from there.
+For a matchday-focused trip with minimum travel, Premier Inn Tottenham Hale is the dependable choice.
+For the complete North London football experience, the Islington/Angel area lets you visit both Tottenham and Arsenal's stadiums on the same weekend.

 Frequently Asked Questions